aimtyaem/EOInfo/README.md

 4. Integrate AI models and data processing modules.
 5. Conduct user testing and gather feedback for improvements.

-We hope this project inspires and empowers users to contribute to a sustainable future by reducing their carbon footprints with the help of advanced technology.

 [![Watch the video](https://img.youtube.com/vi/NCboNufaOsg/0.jpg)](https://www.youtube.com/watch?v=NCboNufaOsg)
+### License
+The "CFP Prototype Plan.pdf" project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
 For more information, please contact aimt16@hotmail.com.

+We hope this project inspires and empowers users to contribute to a sustainable future by reducing their carbon footprints with the help of advanced technology.